Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

     1.  **Skip if adding `ncn-m001`:** Determine the xname of the `MgmtSwitchConnector` (the switch port of the management switch that the BMC is connected to).
 This is not required for `ncn-m001`, because its BMC is typically connected to the site network.

-        Sample row from the HMN tab of a SHCD:
+        Sample row from the HMN tab of an SHCD:

         | Source (J20)    | Source Rack (K20) | Source Location (L20) | (M20) | Parent (N20) | (O20)| Source Port (P20) | Destination (Q20) | Destination Rack (R20) | Destination Location (S20) | (T20) | Destination Port (U20) |
         | --------------- | ----------------- | --------------------- | ----- | ------------ | ---- | ----------------- | ----------------- | ---------------------- | -------------------------- | ----- | ---------------------- |